-Oh, January.
-Why do you always seem to bring some kind of cold or respiratory virus along with you?
-We’ve been passing a cough and cold bug around the family for the past few weeks, and I wanted a way to relieve a bit of our stuffiness.
+The cold winter months always seem to bring some cold or respiratory virus along with them.
+I am always looking for ways to soothe coughs, headaches, and sinus congestion during cold and flu season.
 Vicks usually helps at night and hot showers usually help during the day, but what if I could combine those two things into one?
 I made these eucalyptus and peppermint shower melts to try to do just that.Jump to Recipe

 The melts are made from essential oils (don’t worry, I am not trying to sell you any) and baking soda.
 The baking soda is just a vehicle to get the oils into the shower’s steam.
 PS Do you see the cute little face in my bowl of baking soda?